NITCbase/nitcbase.github.io/docs/Design/Block Access Layer.md

         // if index exists for the attribute (rootBlock != -1), call bplus destroy if (rootBlock != -1) {
-            // TODO: bplus_destroy(rootBlock); //delete the index blocks corresponding to the attribute }
+            // bplus_destroy(rootBlock); //delete the index blocks corresponding to the attribute }
     }

 	/*** Delete the relation catalog entry corresponding to the relation from relation catalog ***/
 	// Fetch the header of Relcat block

 	// Adjust the number of entries in the header of the block (decrease by 1) corresponding to the relation catalog entry
 		// and set it back

 	// Get the slotmap in relation catalog, update it by marking the slot as free(use SLOT_UNOCCUPIED) and set it back.

 	/*** Updating the Relation Cache Table ***/
 	/** Update relation catalog record entry (number of records in relation catalog is decreased by 1) **/
 	// Hint: Get the entry corresponding to relation catalog from the relation cache and update the number of records
 	// and set it back

-    /** Update attribute catalog entry (number of records in attribute catalog is decreased by numAttrs) **/
+	/** Update attribute catalog entry (number of records in attribute catalog is decreased by numberOfAttributesDeleted) **/ i.e., #Records = #Records - numberOfAttributesDeleted

 	// Hint: Get the entry corresponding to attribute catalog from the relation cache and update the number of records
 	// and set it back

 	// return SUCCESS;
 }